Gemma Barberà Altimira

 93 5421257

-Areas of teaching and research: linguistics and formal discourse analysis of Catalan Sign Language (LSC); documentation of LSC; study of grammar applied to the sign language interpreting.
+Areas of research and teaching: linguistics and formal discourse analysis of Catalan Sign Language (LSC); documentation of LSC; study of grammar applied to the sign language interpreting.

 Coordination and service: